Consumers need to change their defenses, too

 What to do: Guard your birthdate, address and other sensitive data online, particularly on social media.
 Register for text alerts to signal you about password changes, and sign up for credit report monitoring that will generate alerts of change-of-address attempts.

-account fraud held steady.
+- New account fraud held steady.

 In this type of fraud, criminals use your identity to open new accounts.
 Detection slowed, with many consumers discovering the breach only after checking their credit report or being called by a debt collector to pay the unauthorized bills.